Log-logistic distribution: Economics

 Finally, we may conclude that the Gini coefficient for the log-logistic distribution $G = 1/\beta$.

 Networking

-The log-logistic has been used as a model for the period of time beginning when some data leaves a software user application in a computer and the response is received by the same application after travelling through and being processed by other computers, applications, and network segments, most or all of them without hard real-time guarantees (for example, when an application is displaying data coming from a remote sensor connected to the Internet).
+The log-logistic has been used as a model for the period of time beginning when some data leaves a software user application in a computer and the response is received by the same application after traveling through and being processed by other computers, applications, and network segments, most or all of them without hard real-time guarantees (for example, when an application is displaying data coming from a remote sensor connected to the Internet).
 It has been shown to be a more accurate probabilistic model for that than the log-normal distribution or others, as long as abrupt changes of regime in the sequences of those times are properly detected.